Waves Reaches Market Cap of $1.31 Billion (WAVES)

-Waves (CURRENCY:WAVES) traded down 1.6% against the U.S. dollar during the 1 day period ending at 13:00 PM ET on April 4th.
-Waves has a total market capitalization of $1.31 billion and approximately $82.58 million worth of Waves was traded on exchanges in the last day.
-Over the last week, Waves has traded up 4.4% against the U.S. dollar.
-One Waves coin can currently be bought for about $12.52 or 0.00021381 BTC on exchanges.
+Waves (CURRENCY:WAVES) traded 1% higher against the US dollar during the one day period ending at 9:00 AM ET on April 5th.
+In the last week, Waves has traded up 1.5% against the US dollar.
+Waves has a market capitalization of $1.31 billion and approximately $81.27 million worth of Waves was traded on exchanges in the last 24 hours.
+One Waves coin can currently be purchased for $12.47 or 0.00021259 BTC on popular exchanges.

 - BitBay (BAY) traded 0% higher against the dollar and now trades at $0.18 or 0.00001849 BTC.